 How are the AWS storage costs impacted?

 If your EC2 backup solution uses EBS snapshots, besides worrying about how to automate and manage the snapshots, you will also need a way to lower the cost of storing them.
-Starting with the new release, N2WS Backup & Recovery enables you to lower AWS storage costs by up to 40%.
+Starting with the new release, N2WS Backup & Recovery enables you to lower AWS storage costs by up to 60%.
 But let’s see a storage comparison to better understand where the cost savings come from.
+The cost of EBS snapshots is $0.05 per GB per month.
+(See more on AWS EBS pricing.)

 The regular S3 storage is in average $0.022 per GB per month, which is more than half cheaper than EBS snapshots storage.